-FREE SHIPPING on orders over $29
+FREE SHIPPING on select items over $29

 Why should my dog use an elevated bowl?